 Graduates with Literature degrees move on to follow a wide range of career and life paths – the creative, intellectual and transferable skills gained by any arts and humanities student are key to the rapidly changing demands of work and life in a globalised world.
 Students from Brighton have gone on to work in the media, publishing, journalism, education, and the voluntary sector.

 Many students go on to do further training – in law, postgraduate literary studies, teacher training, and development studies.

-Careers advice and training are built into the student experience of literary studies at the University of Brighton, with targeted workshops in years 1 and 2 and an annual Employability Event, jointly hosted between Brighton University Careers Service and the Faculty of Arts at Falmer, offering meetings with local and national employers, advice sessions, presentations by ex-graduates, and more formal speaker events.
+Careers advice and training are built into the student experience of literary studies at the University of Brighton, with targeted workshops in years 1 and 2 and an annual Employability Event, jointly hosted between Brighton University Careers Service and the College of Arts and Humanities at Falmer, offering meetings with local and national employers, advice sessions, presentations by ex-graduates, and more formal speaker events.
 Brighton university literature alumni are keen to offer advice and support to current undergraduates.

-Work Write Live (WWL) is an employability hub based in the Faculty of Arts that seeks to provide students with work based opportunities where they can apply the skills, knowledge and experiences they have acquired via their studies to the world beyond the classroom.
+Work Write Live (WWL) is an employability hub based in the College of Arts and Humanities that seeks to provide students with work based opportunities where they can apply the skills, knowledge and experiences they have acquired via their studies to the world beyond the classroom.
 Since 2006, WWL has provided workshops and retreats that seek to build confidence and motivation with writing, speaking and creative process and practice.
 Our volunteering and community partnerships are run under the umbrella of WWL.

 “The best teaching I've ever had and the main reason for loving my course. ”